wushouhe/fabric-tools/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

-Hyperledger Fabric Build for RHEL on Linux on z Systems
+Hyperledger Fabric Build for Ubuntu on Linux on z Systems
 =========================================================
 This document describes the steps to build, configure and install the infrastructure components associated with IBM’s Open Blockchain technology, Hyperledger Fabric, on the Linux on z Systems platform.

-More importantly, you will create the Docker artifacts using the base RHEL 7.x system on which you will deploy.
-The base Docker image will be RHEL 7.x based and have access to the same yum repositories as the system on which you deploy.
+More importantly, you will create the Docker artifacts using the base Ubuntu system on which you will deploy.
+The base Docker image will be Ubuntu based and have access to the same yum repositories as the system on which you deploy.
 This eliminates the need to download any pre-built Docker images from the public Docker repository, eliminating one potential security exposure.
 The Docker images you create will be